czQery/ToolKit/README.md

   ic: true
 #block commands
 commandblock:
-  message: '&8[&cSERVER&8]&7 You''re not allowed to do this!'
+  message: "&8[&cSERVER&8]&7 You''re not allowed to do this!"
   list:
     - pl
     - plugins